prewired/minimal-mistakes/_pages/sponsors.md

 ## Work Experience

 Many of our young people are at secondary school and have mandatory work experience coming up.
 These usually last one week.
 Some of the placements can be pretty rubbish.
 We think it would be really beneficial to be able to send them to a software company rather than something they're not really interested in.
 Can your company host an enthusiastic young coder for a week in spring/summer?
 We're building up a database so that we can pair young people with good placements when the time comes.
-[Read more here](workexp.html).

 ## Prizes